 How Much Sleep Does a Beagle Need?

-Because of this, your should not be alarmed if your very active Beagle seems to sleeps a lot more than you and the other members of your family.
+Because of this, you should not be alarmed if your very active Beagle seems to sleep a lot more than you and the other members of your family.
 Nor should you be concerned if they seem to sleep too much.
 Sleep is just as important to a Beagle as it is to a human.

 Overall, a number of factors can have an impact on how much sleep your Beagle wants and/or needs.
 They are as follows.

 One of the most important is roughly the same as it is for humans.
 Just as a human who completes a long walk or a long run can usually sleep longer and better, a Beagle who has been active will sleep better and longer than one who has not.